leftcoastsarah/checklistdraft/README.md

     5. Make sure to document all issues, and make sure documentation also meets documentation standards
     6. If there's any png or image files uploaded, make sure they're not huge (the standard will tell you how big)
     7. Test locally before submitting the review

-4. Submit the review with a general overview/summary of major changes in the PR
+5. If any issues submit the review with a general overview/summary of major changes in the PR
+6. No issues?
+Just merge it